Have you done much online shopping in the past?

 Yep, this is an online commerce giant that simply dwarfs everyone else.

-Yet, it is very possible than many of you have never heard of them.
+Yet, it is very possible that you have never heard of them!

 That’s OK, you don’t have to feel bad about that.